 Either the GCC will be discredited as a military force, emboldening its Iranian and jihadi enemies and forcing the United States back into the breach.
 Or the blowback will be so severe it will break up the GCC itself.
 There is no win for the Saudi and the GCC, just less terrible ways of losing.

-This article originally appeared at Geopolitics Made Super, September 8, 2015.
+This story originally appeared at Geopolitics Made Super, September 8, 2015.